minibolt-guide/minibolt/index.md

 ## Community

-This is a community project.
-Find help and other MiniBolters on the following platforms:

 * [Github Issues / Knowledge Base](https://github.com/twofaktor/minibolt/issues){:target="_blank"}
-* Reddit sub: r/minibolt (coming soon..)
-* Telegram group: t.me/minibolt (coming soon..)

 And feel free to join the many other contributors if you see something that can be improved!